 Daily interest applies to the unpaid GAIC liability under an approved staged payment arrangement.
 This interest applies from the date the GAIC would have otherwise been payable, and must be paid each time you make a staged payment.

 Interest applies until the entire outstanding liability is paid and is calculated on a daily basis at the 10-year Treasury Corporation of Victoria (TCV) bond rate.
-This rate for each financial year is the average of the daily yields for the 10-year Treasury Corporation of Victoria (TCV) bond rate for May in the last financial year.
-For example, the rate to be used for the 2019-20 financial year is the average daily yields for May 2019.
+This rate for each financial year is the average of the daily yields for the TCV 10-year bond rate for May in the last financial year.
+For example, the rate to be used for the 2020-21 financial year is the average daily yields for May 2020.

 If your approved staged payment arrangement relates to a plan of subdivision, interest applies from three months after the issue of the statement of compliance, while for a building permit application; interest will apply from the application date.
 If your staged payment approval relates to a deferred GAIC liability, interest can apply to the deferred amount from the day the approval is granted.